Zahiril Adzim

-Muhammad Zahiril Adzim Mohd Mokhtar (born 23 January 1984) is a Malaysian actor who is active in the fields of film, television, streaming, and theatre.
+Dato' Muhammad Zahiril Adzim Mohd Mokhtar (born 23 January 1984) is a Malaysian actor who is active in the fields of film, television, streaming, and theatre.
 He is known for his roles in films such as KAMI The Movie (2008), Senjakala (2011), Bunohan (2012), the Juvana film series (2013–2016), Pekak (2016), and One Two Jaga (2018), as well as TV dramas including Juvana (2011), Paan & Paiz (2012), Aku Bukan Bimbo (2016), and KL Gangster: Underworld (2018).
 Zahiril, along with Nam Ron, Syamsul Yusof, Bront Palarae, Shaheizy Sam, June Lojong, Chew Kin Wah, Maya Karin, and Puteri Balqis, was listed as one of the top 10 popular actors who gained international recognition by Harian Metro in June 2018.

 Career

 Zahiril began his acting career in 2007 through the musical drama series KAMI The Series on 8TV, where he played the character Boy.
 He reprised his role in the 2008 film KAMI The Movie, which marked his first film appearance.

 In 2011, Zahiril published his anthology titled Bogel Menuju Tuhan, published by Merpati Jingga.
 That same year, he starred in three TV dramas, including Juvana, where he portrayed Daim, a character sent to the Wira Bakti school on charges of killing his mother.
 Zahiril later reprised his role in the 2013 film Juvana, as well as in its two sequels: Terperangkap Dalam Kebebasan (2015) and Perhitungan Terakhir (2016).

 He also appeared in the telefilm Qadr, directed by Faisal Ishak, co-starring Beto Kusyairy.
 The story revolves around the second chance given by God to a man after experiencing hardship.
 The telefilm premiered on Astro First Exclusive in February 2014.

 Zahiril also ventured into television hosting, teaming up with his wife, Shera Aiyob, to co-host the talk show Masam-Masam Manis on TV AlHijrah for its third season.

 From September 4 to November 1, 2017, he starred in the drama adaptation of the novel Perempuan Paling Bahagia by Syamnuriezmil, directed by Jamal Khan, where he played the role of Rafa alongside his wife, Shera.

 Zahiril later starred in the 2018 film One Two Jaga, directed by Nam Ron, alongside Bront Palarae, Amerul Affendi, and Rosdeen Suboh.
 He portrayed the character Hussein in this film, which was his only film role in 2018.
 The movie was released on September 6, 2018.

 Aside from acting, Zahiril is also an avid gamer and is actively involved in promoting e-Sports.